Pedestrian and Bicycle Safety

 - On average, a pedestrian was killed every 84 minutes and injured every 7 minutes.

-Accordingly, the Federal Highway Administration’s (FHWA’s) Pedestrian Safety Program develops pedestrian safety-related products, research documents, and technologies to help improve conditions for pedestrians.
-From safer crosswalks and sidewalks, to growing educational and safety initiatives, the program strives to cultivate safer roadways for some of the most vulnerable roadway users.
+Accordingly, the Federal Highway Administration’s (FHWA’s) Pedestrian & Bike Safety Program develops pedestrian safety-related products, research documents, and technologies to help improve conditions for pedestrians.
+From safer crosswalks, sidewalks, and bike lanes, to growing educational and safety initiatives, the program strives to cultivate safer roadways for some of the most vulnerable roadway users.

 Recent research considered the problem of pedestrians who choose to cross the road at midblock locations when there are long distances between intersections.
 Researchers developed and evaluated countermeasures—including the pedestrian hybrid beacon (PHB), rapid-flash beacon, and shared-lane markings—to improve the safety of pedestrian crossings.
 This research analyzed pedestrian and driver responses to PHBs and identified the operational tradeoffs associated with different locations of PHBs.